elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 ---

-### How should we handle a slow network connection in relation to WebSocket communication?
+### How should we deal with a sluggish network connection in the context of WebSocket communication?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can call socket.send(data) again and again.
-But the data will be buffered (stored) in memory and sent out only as fast as network speed allows.
-The socket.bufferedAmount property stores how many bytes remain buffered at this moment, waiting to be sent over the network.
+But the data buffers (stored) in memory and gets sent out only as fast as network speed allows.
+The socket.bufferedAmount property stores how many bytes remain buffered, waiting to get sent over the network.
 We can examine it to see whether the socket is available for transmission.
-We will have to set an interval and check the buffered amount and re-initiate a call for more data.
+We have to set an interval, check the buffered amount, and re-initiate a call for more data.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />